 The Housing and Urban Development (HUD) Section 3 program requires that opportunities generated by HUD financial assistance be directed to low-income families and individuals, particularly those who are recipients of public housing and other government assistance.
-Section 3 also benefits businesses that employ and train local low-income residents.
+Section 3 also benefits businesses that employ and train local low-income workers.
+The City of Saint Paul has a strong history of working with local low-income workers and businesses, community partners, and other local government agencies to ensure Section 3 continues to benefit local and low-income businesses and workers.